khanhmuy/khanhmuy/README.md

 - 🔭 I’m currently working on nothing.

-- 🌱 I’m currently learning front-end web development, JavaScript and maybe Python.
+- 🌱 I’m currently learning how to survive through school.

 - ❓ Ask me about nothing :)

-- ⚡ Fun fact: most of the stuff i made are bodges.
+- ⚡ Fun fact: all the stuff i make are bodges.

 </td><td valign="top" width="50%">